mickenordin/nextcloud-db/mariadb/compose/README.md

 ### mysqldump

 Generally, restoring mysqldump on a running Galera cluster is a slow operation, way slower than restoring on a standalone node.
-This is due to write events that being generated by the import process, where the MySQL client sends the SQL statements to MariaDB server and every single statement has to be replicated and certified by Galera to the other nodes.
+This is due to write events that is generated by the import process, where the MySQL client sends the SQL statements to MariaDB server and every single statement has to be replicated and certified by Galera to the other nodes.

 For a small mysqldump size (<100MB), it might not have much impact so we can use the standard mysql import command:
 ```bash